ebceran/Investment-Analysis/Top_6_Investment_Candidates_Blog.md

 - "Is this brand accessible to both the wealthiest and the poorest?"
 - "Is this company truly sustainable, or just profitable?"

-This blog is my journey through both data and intuition — and how I chose 6 global companies to analyze based on both.
+This blog is my journey through both data and intuition and how I chose 6 global companies to analyse based on both.

 The Process: Filtering & Scoring